Or, How to Love God and How not to Love God

 (Colossians 3:14-17)

 Ultimately, this is about loving God with all our hearts, with all our souls, and with all our might.
-We read John 14:23-24 above where it says keeping God’s word is loving God, and not keeping God’s word is not loving God.
+We read John 14:23-24 above, which says that keeping God’s word is loving God, and not keeping God’s word is not loving God.

 [1] This is a variation on an old story that went around years ago, although it may have been some other insect.
-A Google search for a similar story resulted in no direct hits although elephants and ants in kids stories are not uncommon.
-For example, The Story Of The Elephant And The Ant With Moral For Kids is a morality story for kids but not similar to the one I heard. last checked 2/19/25
+A Google search for a similar story resulted in no direct hits, although elephants and ants in kids’ stories are not uncommon.
+For example, The Story Of The Elephant And The Ant With Moral For Kids is a morality story for kids, but it’s not the one I heard. last checked 2/19/25

 [3] The Philosophical Dimension of the Christological Controversy, Johannes Zachhuber, available@academia.com, this paper is located at https://www.academia.edu/41825536/The_Philosophical_Dimension_of_the_Christological_Controversy.
 Professor Johannes Zachhuber is Professor of Historical and Systematic Theology at the University of Oxford, visited 2/5/2025